62726164/cmiyc2020/README.md

 ## Pot Files

-Some of these hashes were cracked during the contest while others were cracked after.
+Some of these hashes were cracked during the contest while others were cracked after it ended.
+I like to crack some of each type so that I understand the patterns that were used to create the passwords.
 I've lost a few cracks, too, since the contest ended.

   * [kl.jtr.pot.txt](kl.jtr.pot.txt)
   * [kl.hc.pot.txt](kl.hc.pot.txt)